atlrdsgn/kit/README.md

 An ever– expanding library of [React](https://reactjs.org/) components, primitives, and tools.

+Atelier® Kit is a set of React components and hooks that are used for various projects.
+The components are built using Radix UI primitives and are designed to be used with React.
+The design system contains a custom theme, custom components and custom hooks.

 ---

 **Note**: This monorepo holds the source code for the following packages.